 This is the process of drilling into the jawbone to place a titanium screw which will act as your new tooth’s root, ideally for the rest of your life.
 This is an extremely important part of the procedure as extreme accuracy is required to avoid nerve damage, place at the right angle for correct function and ensure the implant is not drilled in too deep.
 Placing the titanium implant must be precise to the millimetre, which is why specialist training is required otherwise there can be serious repercussions.

 Most salivary gland problems are caused by a blockage with a salivary stone in the duct or by infection.
 These can usually be detected and removed.
 However, occasionally the submandibular gland has to be removed in which case an incision is made just below the jaw bone and the submandibular gland removed.

 Some people suffer from disorders affecting one or both TMJs (Temporomandibular Joints or commonly referred to as the jaw joint), muscles and surrounding tissues.
 These disorders often cause jaw pain, headaches and restricted jaw function.

 Can my dentist do oral surgery?

 There are surgical procedures, such as extractions, which your general dentist may be able to carry out but unless they have had significant continued training in the field, most will refer procedures onto oral surgeons.
 However, there are dentists who take interest in oral surgery and pursue further personal training to become confident and proficient in oral surgeries and broaden their overall skillset.

 Got a Question About Oral Surgery?

-Looking for a dentist that offers oral surgery in Narromine- Contact our friendly team at Narromine Shire Dental Surgery on 02 6889 1699 or visit us at 127 Dandaloo Street, Narromine, NSW.
+Looking for a dentist that offers oral surgery in Narromine- Contact our friendly team at Maven Dental Narromine on 02 6889 1699 or visit us at 127 Dandaloo Street, Narromine, NSW.